Trusted Emergency Care for Hypothermia in Southern California

 Your body needs to stay above 95 degrees Fahrenheit for your brain, heart, and other essential organs to function.
 When your body loses heat faster than it produces it, hypothermia sets in and your body works extra hard to function properly.

 A low body temperature is a medical emergency that requires prompt care.
 Trust a skilled team of emergency services experts at Dignity Health to quickly treat hypothermia in Southern California.

-For cases of hypothermia that aren’t life threatening, use InQuicker to select an estimated arrival time in Long Beach, Northridge, Downtown LA, Glendale, and Inland Empire cities San Bernardino, Fontana, and Highland while you wait at home.
+For cases of hypothermia that aren’t life threatening, use InQuicker to select an estimated arrival time in Camarillo, Glendale, Long Beach, Northridge, Downtown LA, Oxnard, and Inland Empire cities San Bernardino, Fontana, and Highland while you wait at home.
 Our triage staff will promptly assess your symptoms of hypothermia to get you the personalized treatment you need.

 Hypothermia is often accidental and can occur after staying in cold weather too long or being immersed in cold water.
 Small children and the elderly can be at risk for hypothermia in cold indoor environments, such as apartments with poor heating.